aplteam/MarkAPL/MarkAPL.md

 #### verbose

-This parameter is of interest on for APL programmers.
+This parameter is of interest only to APL programmers.

 Boolean that defaults to `debug`.
-If this is 1 then the `Process` method will print the contents off `ns.report` to the session.
+If this is 1 then the `Process` method will print the content of `ns.report` to the session.

 #### width